 The material asset restructuring whereby Carlsberg and Chongqing Brewery Co. contributed their controlled assets to Chongqing Jianiang Brewery was completed in December 2020.
-The transaction had an immaterial impact on the allocation of the consolidated profit for the year between the shareholders in Carlsberg A/S and non-controlling interests for 2020.
+The transaction had an immaterial impact on the allocation of the consolidated profit for the year between the shareholder in Carlsberg Breweries A/S and non-controlling interests for 2020.